zikula/core/docs/Development/General/Refactoring_3.md

 ```

 You can remove the old `admin.png` file afterwards.
-In addtion, it is recommended that you increment your module version
+In addition, it is recommended that you increment your module version
  one full point (i.e. 3.0.0 -> 4.0.0).
 Upgrading to core 3.0 is not backward compatible with core 2.0.
 Also, change the
  php version to >=7.2.5 (or higher if you module requires it) and the core-compatibility to >=3.0.0.
 ```{